rhinofi/client-js/README.md

  - Add your tests to './test/index.js' file if necessary
  - Create your features on ./src/ folder

- * _You will need a goerli node to do blockchain related tests_
+ * _You will need a ropsten node to do blockchain related tests_

 ### Testing